 Look at the websites of your closest competition.
 Do the pages load in quickly?
 Are there any dead pages or graphics that fail to appear?
 How does your website performance measure up?
 Pay attention to the page titles displayed in the top of the browser on the competition versus your own website.
 If the competing websites are real class acts with current social media posts, you may need to rethink your online marketing plan.

 Search engines vary in the number of characters or words allowed in titles and descriptions in your web pages.
 Testing the copy in various analysis services is a must.
 Most research and discovery sessions to evaluate business/website visibility will take between three and six hours.
 Corrections to website copy must be published and tested.
 Often times, the findings require the client to roll up sleeves and claim free listings to update or correct on his own behalf.
 A client that expects a hands-off approach to his online presence is setting himself up for failure.
-The internet is 25 years old, and ignorance of computer operation can no longer excuse you.
+The internet is over 25 years old, and ignorance of computer operation can no longer excuse you.
 Consider hiring a third party to take appropriate action in commercial directories and/or social media resources.
 When your online self exam reveals you are effectively invisible online, give me a call.
 Office/Voicemail: 860-774-4467.